 “We went and just tore through her whole menu,” Galus says, laughing.
 “And she had this cashew tart that just blew me away,” she tells us, referring to Omilinsky’s cashew caramel tart with farro verde ice cream, sorghum aigre doux, bergamot and puffed grains.

 Another restaurant that chefs from every corner of the city flock to religiously?
 Smyth and The Loyalist.
-This dual-concept space in the West Loop features a fine-dining, tasting menu experience on the first floor with a more casual bar/lounge below.
+This dual-concept space in the West Loop features a farm-to-table fine-dining tasting menu experience on the first floor with a more casual bar/lounge below.
 All produce is sourced from their proprietary, 20-acre farm, which sits an hour south of the city—with ample preservation techniques like fermenting, pickling and curing embraced by husband-and-wife chef duo John Shields and Karen Urie Shields to extend the seasons; to exist as “inherently rooted in the Midwest but never limited by it.”

 “It’s fun to see a chef’s mind and creativity come to life,” says Stephanie Izard—the first female to win Top Chef who later went on to open Girl & The Goat in 2010 and, just last month, Cabra, a Peruvian spot on the roof of the Hoxton Hotel—when asked about Smyth.
 “It's such a cool way to look at food.”

 Brochu agrees, and while he gravitates towards the “neighborhood vibe” of The Loyalist for a good burger (which also happens to have a stellar lineup of cocktails with ingredients like farm pine honey, persimmon, pistachio and chamomile), if he were to opt for fine dining, it’d invariably be Smyth.
 “I’ve been there a couple of times,” he tells us, “and I just think it’s spectacular.”